Frequently Asked Questions

 Are there any scholarship funds available?

-ChIME has limited scholarship funds.
-Scholarship funds are allocated on a first-requested, first-served basis to second year students.
-Remaining resources are made available to first year students who have requested support.
+The Community Supported Tuition structure invites all students to select the tuition level that meets their ability to pay.
+Financial documentation is not required at any level.
 Additionally, students can set up a payment plan to spread tuition payments over the academic year.
-The prior year tuition must be fully paid before the student moves onto the next year or completes the program.
+Prior year tuition must be fully paid before the student moves onto the next year or completes the program.

 What are the expectations regarding practical experience?